 Sometimes, despite the best managerial efforts and policies, the culture gets in the way of establishing a hybrid work environment.

 Enforcing hybrid culture in an environment that needs time for transitioning is sure to backfire.
 The company’s management needs to take employee opinion strongly before making radical changes.

-Such workplaces are best suited to traditional policies or a more settled team structure where either everyone is working from the office, or everyone is remote.
+Such workplaces are best suited to traditional policies or a more settled team structure where everyone is working from the office or remote.

-Hubspot, a leading inbound marketing company, declared that they will be letting employees choose their preferred mode of work, post-pandemic.
+Hubspot, a leading inbound marketing company, declared that they would be letting employees choose their preferred mode of work, post-pandemic.
 This includes in-office work, flex work, and work-from-home.

 The prominent coworking provider WeWork has also resumed operations, with strict distancing and sanitation measures in place.

 Google has settled for letting its 200,000 employees continue working from home until mid of 2021.